Azure/ADX-in-a-Day-Lab1/README.md

   We can see our cluster and the database that we created.
   To run KQL queries, you must select the **Query** button on the Free Cluster page. <br>
   ![Screen capture 1](/assets/images/free_cluster_query.png)
-  Now – you can write a simple KQL query: print ("hello world"), and hit the “Run” button.
+  Now – you can write a simple KQL query: print "Hello World"), and hit the “Run” button.
 The query will be executed and its result can be seen in the result grid on the bottom of the page.

   ![Screen capture 1](/assets/images/hello_world.png)